stanciuruben/minesweeper-online/README.md

 To play this game you have to register with an email and a password.
 Your data is stored on mongoDB and the password gets encrypted with bcrypt.
 It's very safe!

+Authentication is made with JWT.
+Everytime you log in or refresh the game, the server ask for the JWT witch gets stored in a cookie after getting registred or logging in
+If there is no cookie or the token is expired the user gets rerouted to the login-register site.

 In this app I moved all the data in a database, the client has only access to a controller that sends user input to the server and receives the data already processed.
 Then passes that processed data to the view who dispalys everything in the browser.